 Cost Efficiency

-While specialists often require additional hires to cover adjacent needs, T-shaped employees can flex into different roles as demands change.
+T-shaped employees can flex into adjacent roles as needs change, reducing the need to hire every time a new capability is required.
 Companies implementing T-shaped development report an average 21% reduction in external hiring costs for specialized positions.

 Essential Characteristics of Effective T-Shaped Employees

-Beyond the structural definition, successful T-shaped employees typically demonstrate these key attributes:
+Beyond the structural definition, T-shaped employees tend to share these attributes:

 Deep Technical Excellence (The Vertical Bar)